mohamedtarekabdelhamid/Weather-Application/README.md

 Once you have Node.js and npm installed, follow these steps:

-1. Clone the repository to your local machine using git clone https://github.com/mohamedtarekabdelhamid/Weather-Application.git.
+1. Clone the repository to your local machine.
 2. Navigate to the project directory using cd weather-application.
 3. Install the dependencies using npm install.
 4. Start the server using npm start.